November 2019 The zoo is currently battling the effects of the worst drought in living memory.

-The Darling Downs Zoo has recently been accepted into the European program to breed the endangered Sri Lankan Leopard.
-This is a huge honour as, to date, only two Australian zoos have been accepted into this program - Adelaide zoo being the other.
+The Darling Downs Zoo has been accepted into the European program to breed the endangered Sri Lankan Leopard.
+This is a huge honour as, to date, only one other Australian zoo has been accepted into this program - the National Zoo in Canberra being the other.

-Late in 2017 we will receive a breeding pair of these beautiful, but endangered, Leopards.
+Late in 2020 we will receive a breeding pair of these beautiful, but Endangered, Leopards.
 In cooperation with the European Association of Zoos and Aquaria and our own Australian Zoo and Aquarium Association we will breed Leopards here to support the global captive conservation efforts.

 We now need to construct a breeding facility and are raising the necessary funds to do so.
 This project will cost us about a quarter of a million dollars to develop and, as we do not get any government grants to assist us, we would be grateful for any help that we can get.
 We need lengths of steel, sheets of mesh, sheets of Colourbond, paint, concrete, plywood, timber poles, rocks [big ones!] and plants galore in order to create a naturalistic home for the Leopards.
 Please phone us or email us if you are able to help in any way - we would love to hear from you.